-Juniata College uses a wireless emergency notification system (WENS).
+Juniata College uses the emergency notification system Livesafe.
 In this system, a JC Alert is sent to your cell phone as a text-message and/or as an e-mail to your e-mail address.

 JC Alerts are messages about an emergency and also campus closing.
 The message may alert you to an emergency situation, ask you to take action, or both.
 Some weather warnings including flash flood, severe thunderstorm, a winter storm, high winds, and tornado warnings will also be sent as a JC Alert.
 The messages are short (only 160 characters long).
 For more detailed information, you may need to go to Juniata College Emergency Page, another source of College emergency information.

 You must have a phone that is capable of receiving either text messages or e-mail or have a computer that can receive e-mail to receive the JC Alert

 Is there a charge for registering to receive messages ?

 This is a free service provided by Juniata College.
 However, your cell phone provider may charge you for receiving text messages (SMS).
 Check your service agreement for details.
 Service costs from your cellular provider are your responsibility.

 Why are you sending a text-message and not calling me?

 Attempting to call everyone could take hours.
 This is an important factor especially during a time sensitive emergency.
 JC Alerts will be short and are meant to make registrants aware that there is an emergency and direct them to other college resources for additional information.